astropy/astropy/docs/coordinates/matchsep.rst

 Separations
 ===========

-The on-sky separation is easily computed with the :meth:`astropy.coordinates.BaseCoordinateFrame.separation` or :meth:`astropy.coordinates.SkyCoord.separation` methods, which computes the great-circle distance (*not* the small-angle approximation)::
+The on-sky separation can be computed with the :meth:`astropy.coordinates.BaseCoordinateFrame.separation` or :meth:`astropy.coordinates.SkyCoord.separation` methods, which computes the great-circle distance (*not* the small-angle approximation)::